 Spa sojourns and beach escapes are popular ways for ladies to get away with their adult girlfriends, but where do you go when you want to celebrate a special milestone with your daughter?
-Consider paying a visit to these achievement-oriented attractions, all celebrating the amazing accomplishments of females.
-Combine a historic exploration with a mother-daughter trip, followed by a little pampering at female-friendly lodging, and you've got yourself a true getaway for the girls.
+Consider a visit to these achievement-oriented attractions, all celebrating the amazing accomplishments of women.
+These are the best mother-daughter trips.

-While a weekend in the Big Apple is a bucket-list favorite among females, why not switch gears on your next girls' getaway, and wheel your way around upstate New York's Finger Lakes region?
-Besides boasting some of the most picturesque trails for biking in the continental U.S., the area is the birthplace of the Women’s Rights Movement, not to mention a mecca for farm-loving foodies.
+Besides featuring some of the most picturesque trails for biking in the continental U.S., the Finger Lakes region is the birthplace of the Women’s Rights Movement, not to mention a mecca for farm-loving foodies.

 Journey southeast to Seneca Falls, situated on the northern shore of Cayuga Lake, where a visit to some of the nation’s most lauded landmarks should be your priority.
 Top spots include Women’s Rights National Historic Park, chronicling the story of the first Women’s Rights Convention, held in 1848, and the National Women’s Hall of Fame, which pays homage to the accomplishments of more than 250 pioneering American women, from Susan B. Anthony to Oprah Winfrey.
 Across the street from the Hall of Fame, shop for tongue-in-cheek souvenirs at WomanMade Products, a feminist-friendly shop with an amusing sense of humor for all ages.